 Although it's great that the Burpee Seed Starter Tray includes a growing medium, we found that the task of moistening and breaking the soil pellets apart was arduous and time-consuming compared to other planting materials.
 This model lacks humidity vents, so if the dome accumulates too much condensation, you're going to have to get creative with propping the lid up unless you want to remove it.
 Despite these few minor drawbacks, we still think this is a great model considering the cost and performance.

-If you know that you're going to be using your kit repeatedly or if you know that you're hard on your gardening equipment, then check out the EarlyGrow Medium Domed Propagator.
+If you know that you'll be using your kit repeatedly or that you're hard on your gardening equipment, check out the EarlyGrow Medium Domed Propagator.
 This model is made of thick plastic, and EarlyGrow claims that it will provide years of use.
 Some domes have vents that are a bit cheap and sometimes pop off or are difficult to use, but the EarlyGrow vents are beefy and easily operated.

 If you want a complete seed starter kit, the EarlyGrow falls a bit short.
 With this kit, you'll need to purchase a planting tray or cups separately and provide your own growing medium.
 During our seedling progress observations, only 50% of the seeds sown sprouted.
 Still, we think the EarlyGrow Medium Domed Propagator is the way to go if you're seeking a kit with an extra sturdy tray.